 ERS compares farm and retail prices for specific food items as well as for commodity groups.
-For commodities, individual foods are grouped into market baskets which contain a collection of foods representing what an American household may buy at retail during 1 year.
+For commodity groups, individual foods are combined into market baskets which contain a collection of foods representing what an American household may buy at retail during 1 year.
 The costs of market baskets at retail are compared with the prices received by farmers for a corresponding basket of agricultural commodities.

 Whether calculating statistics for individual foods or for market baskets, ERS relies on conversion factors to specify the amount of farm commodities in a retail product and to account for coproducts made from these commodities where necessary.